severalnines/docs/administration.rst

 If you want to make the standby server run in active mode, just do as follow (assume the primary ClusterControl is unreachable at the moment):

 * Cluster/Node auto recovery must be turned on.
-Click on both red power icons in the summary bar until they appear in green colour.
+Click on both red power icons in the summary bar until they appear in green color.
 * Enable query sampling.
 Go to *ClusterControl > Settings > Query Monitor* and change "Sampling Time" to other than "-1".

 That's it.
 You should notice that the standby server has taken over the primary role.